 Most tango dancers prefer to end their dance routine with the same step that they initiated the dance sequence with.
 However, in most cases, this is also dependent on the music chosen for the performance.
 Since tango is more or less the representation of the interaction between two partners on the dance floor, the macho approach involves leading the muse across the dance floor, whereas the muse approach involves the leader in being more of a facilitator through the dance routine.
 Both these approaches are opted for by famous dance partners all over the world.
 It depends on how comfortable the partners are with each other and picking the approach that suits their relation with one another.

 Remaining physically fit has become an essential part of everybody’s life routine these days.
 Plenty of lifestyle diseases has started popping up due to the change in lifestyle followed by most people.
-Learning the tango and practicing it regularly can make keeping fit a more fun activity and offers plenty of other benefits as well.
+Learning the tango and practising it regularly can make keeping fit a more fun activity than just running on a treadmill and offers plenty of other benefits as well.
 Let’s take a look at some of the advantages offered by making tango a part of your daily life:

 · Learning any new skill can seem difficult the first few days, but as you pick up the basic steps of tango, you will become more aware of your body and workout muscles that you have never noticed before.
 Once you start becoming aware of your whole body, you will learn to differentiate between the lower and body muscles as well.